Dorumin/grb/README.md

 [![install size](https://packagephobia.now.sh/badge?p=grb)](https://packagephobia.now.sh/result?p=grb) (about one third of `got`, but 10 times bigger than `phin` or `centra` because they don't include `form-data` integration or `zlib` as an explicit dependency)
 3. Have a simple and easy to remember API, that won't change over time.
 No need to re-learn everything, and the less keystrokes, the better.
 This means that nearly everything is done with a single function call.
 This also means that it doesn't ship with stream support or a callback interface; it's all done with promises.
 4. Don't make awkward API decisions, like `fetch`, with their chained `Response.json()` method looking weird with async/await, or `got`'s `.json()` method that can be called on a `Promise` object directly.
 Sure, you can get *used* to them, but you shouldn't *have* to.
 5. I found the `grb` name was available by chance, and it honestly sounded great for a `got` successor and an http library.
-You want something?
+You want something off the internet?
 Just `grb` it.

+## Callbacks?
+No.

+## Streams?
+Someday.
+Perhaps around the same time I add progress indicators.
+Are those often used?
+Do people really download and upload big files through node often, and show some indicator to the user?
+I don't know

+## Caching?
+Not yet, most Node programs often just want the freshest data there is, but perhaps if we were available for client-side code.

+## Cancelation?
+Yikes, I should add that eventually, `response.abort()` is fairly easy to implement, although impaling the returned `Promise` object with a `cancel` method sounds icky to me...
+We'll see.